mciwing/mciwing.github.io/docs/python/containers/list.md

 To remove an item from a `#!python list`, you can use the `#!python remove()` method.
 You need to specify the value which you want to remove.
-However, this it will only remove the first occurrence of the item.
+However, this will only remove the first occurrence of the item.

 ```py hl_lines="2"
 pokemon = ["Charmander", "Squirtle", "Charmeleon", "Charizard", "Squirtle"]